center-for-threat-informed-defense/cwe-calculator/README.md

 #### Installing with pip

 From your local directory containing ec3, run the following command to install the required dependencies:

 `pip install .`

 ### Running ec3

 You may see all the available command line flags by running the following from the project root:

 `ec3-cli --help`

+The two sub-commands are `calculate` and `update`.
+See their respective `--help` menus for more information.

 Some examples of common commands would include:

-`ec3-cli 787`
+`ec3-cli calculate 787`

-`ec3-cli 121 -v`
+`ec3-cli calculate 121 -v`

-`ec3-cli 121 --normalize_file ./data/normalized.csv -v`
+`ec3-cli calculate 121 --normalize_file ./data/normalized.csv -v`

-`ec3-cli 787 -e U -mpr H -v`
+`ec3-cli calculate 787 -e U -mpr H -v`

 | Resource                                                                        | Description                                                                      |
 |---------------------------------------------------------------------------------|----------------------------------------------------------------------------------|